 These chips are perfect for satisfying salty crunchy snacks.
 They have a bunch of different flavors of sweet potato chips.
 Their AIP Super Sampler Pack is a fun way to try them out.

-My Favorite Places to Find Simple AIP Snack Recipes:
+My Favorite Places to Find Simple Snack Recipes:

 Aside from the obvious Pinterest, here a few other cool places to find AIP friendly snack recipes:

 Firstly, this a very active and fun group of more than 80k members.
 Secondly, there are tons of great ideas, recipes, and questions to keep you busy for hours.
 If you're looking for something specific, you can just use the search function to find it.
 For example, if you searched "snacks," you'd find several lengthy discussions with everyone offering their favorite go-to AIP snack recipes and tips.

 This is a meal planning app/service that provides easy AIP snack recipes and meal recipes in a very organized fashion.
 Additionally, you can add recipes from around the web and it'll incorporate them into your meal plan and shopping list.
 Certainly, it's much easier and faster than doing it all manually.
 It does cost a little bit of money but it's handy and they do offer a 10-day money-back guarantee.
 I did an extensive review about it here if you'd like to learn more about it.

 - Bear Real Fruit Snack Rolls

 - Dried Fruits: Figs- Be sure to choose unsulfered with no added sugar.), Dried Dates, Dried Apricots

 - Applesauce Cups- Be sure to choose a product without added sugar or “natural flavors” which tend to be dicey ingredients when it comes to AIP.
 Since Ascorbic acid is just vitamin C, it gets a pass.